• Outlet

 OUR SUPPLY CHAIN

-Some 90% of our Group sales currently relate to upholstery products.
-As well as the furniture we manufacture at our own factories, we currently work with 11 other large upholstery suppliers across the UK, Europe, and the Far East.
-Our top five, highly regarded suppliers, with whom we have deep and long-standing relationships, supply 80% of our upholstered products.
+As well as the furniture we manufacture in our own factories, using raw materials sourced directly from our Tier 1 suppliers, we currently work with 11 other large upholstery suppliers across the UK, Europe, and the Far East.
+Our top five highly regarded upholstery suppliers, with whom we have deep and long-standing relationships, supply 80% of our upholstered products.
 Additionally, DFS and Sofology sell an extended range of furniture, including bedroom furniture, dining room furniture and accessories which we source from a small number of trusted wholesalers.
-The raw materials we use to manufacture upholstered furniture here in the UK are sourced directly from our Tier 1 suppliers.

 Once a contract is awarded, oversight of labour rights and modern slavery risks may include risk assessment, ongoing monitoring activities, ethical audits, contractor performance management and, as necessary, working with our business partners to resolve any issues, should they arise.